Healy Eats Real

 What to avoid on labels:

-Triclosan, triclocarban, anything “antibacterial” will usually have triclosan.
+Triclosan, triclocarban, or anything “antibacterial” will usually have triclosan.

 How it affects us: